Hawaiian Vacation: Plot

-Three months after the events of Toy Story 3, it is Bonnie's winter break from school, and she is going on vacation to Hawaii.
-After she leaves her school backpack in her room, Ken and Barbie reveal themselves to have stowed away, hoping to join her in Hawaii.
-They initially believe that they are in Hawaii, but Woody reveals to them that they are in Bonnie’s room.
-After Mr. Potato Head questions his logic for thinking that Bonnie would take her backpack on vacation, he tries to convince her backpack’s airplane pilot keychain, Captain Zip to fly him and Barbie to Hawaii.
+Three months after the events of Toy Story 3, it is Bonnie's winter break from school, and she is celebrating by going on vacation to Hawaii.
+While the toys begin to enjoy having her bedroom to themselves, she leaves her school backpack in her room, and Ken and Barbie reveal themselves to have stowed away, hoping to join her in Hawaii.

+They initially believe that they are in Hawaii, but Woody reveals to them that they are actually in Bonnie's room.
+After Mr. Potato Head questions his logic for thinking that Bonnie would take her backpack on vacation, he tries to convince her backpack's airplane pilot keychain, Captain Zip to fly him and Barbie to Hawaii.
 However, Captain Zip tells Ken that he does not actually fly an airplane.

-When Ken goes back in Bonnie’s backpack to cry about not going to Hawaii, Barbie reveals to Woody that Ken planned to have their first kiss on a beach at sunset, basing it off of an image on a Hawaii travel brochure.
+After Ken goes back in Bonnie's backpack to cry about their misfortune, Barbie reveals to Woody that Ken planned to have their first kiss on a beach at sunset, basing it off of an image on a Hawaii travel brochure.
 This inspires Bonnie's toys to recreate their own version of Hawaii.

-After various adventures, Ken and Barbie share their first kiss outside of Bonnie’s house at sunset, recreating the scene from the brochure.
-However, they step off of the edge of the porch and end up buried in the snow, prompting Bonnie’s toys to dig them out and release them from a block of ice by using a hair dryer and screw driver.
+After various adventures, Ken and Barbie share their first kiss outside of Bonnie's house at sunset, recreating the scene from the brochure.
+However, they step off of the edge of the porch, causing them to be buried in snow.
+Bonnie's toys dig them out and attempt to free them from a block of ice by using a hair dryer and screw driver.